 Commonly used for sealing surfaces or surfaces that mate with another part.
-For example, hydraulic channel cover in a transmission would need to make steel on steel contact in order to seal off the open hydraulic channels and maintain pressure.
+For example, a hydraulic channel cover in a transmission would need to make steel on steel contact in order to seal off the open hydraulic channels and maintain pressure.
 With a straightness call out you can specify which lines on the surfaces are most critical to making sure the pressure is maintained.

 DML / Max Material Condition:

 Used mainly on pins or cylindrical surfaces which must be installed with clearance into a bore or hole.
 The straightness callout ensures that even in the Maximum material condition; the part will still fit its mating hole or section.
 Straightness is commonly used to control the curve of some parts that may be prone to bending during manufacturing.

 A steel bar is welded in a T pattern to another steel bar.
 If you want to make sure that the surface of the tube is always uniform, where the weld occurs, you would need to either greatly tighten the dimensional diameter of the tube, (which would be very costly for such a simple part!), or callout straightness along the mating surface.

 Controlling the surface of the tube in the weld area with GD&T straightness callout.